Symi Day Trip from Rhodes (2026) – What Nobody Tells You Before You Go

 ✔ Regular ferries (70–90 min)

-✔ Island-hopping boats with swimming stops (6–8 hours total)
+✔ Island-hopping cruises with swimming stops (6–8 hours total)

 If you want time to explore Symi Town, choose a direct ferry.

-If you want swimming bays, choose a boat excursion.
+If you want swimming bays and guided stops, choose a boat excursion.

 ⭐ What to Do on Your Symi Day Trip